All the Law & Order: SVU Detectives Through the Years

 Introduced as a Senior Detective and later promoted to Sergeant in Season 9, John Munch (Richard Belzer) was one of the most beloved investigators of early SVU.
 Munch was as fascinating as he was exceptional in solving cases: He was an avid conspiracy theorist with a humorous cynicism that brought non-stop deadpan entertainment to viewers.

-Munch worked with several partners throughout his SVU tenure, most notablyl Fin Tutuola.
+Munch worked with several partners throughout his SVU tenure, most notably Fin Tutuola.
 Munch bid farewell to his cherished colleagues in Season 15 after accepting a position as an investigator at the NYPD's D.A. office.

 Senior Detective Elliot Stabler (Christopher Meloni)